hereismeaw/SenseCAPM1-Chirpstack/README.md

 sudo apt update && sudo apt install chirpstack-packet-multiplexer
 ```

-To complete the installation, update the configuration file which is located at
+To complete the installation, Make directory and update the configuration file which is located at

+> sudo mkdir /etc/chirpstack-packet-multiplexer
 > /etc/chirpstack-packet-multiplexer/chirpstack-packet-multiplexer.toml

 The Configuration Template I provided in this repo.